ankane/eps/README.md

 PriceModel.build
 ```

 This saves the model to `price_model.pmml`.
-Be sure to check this into source control.
+Check this into source control or use a tool like [Trove](https://github.com/ankane/trove) to store it.

 Predict with: